 The right to free speech includes the right to not be compelled to speak.

-That includes not being required to pay dues to a union whose political views might be different from yours, not being required to advertise abortion availability at your faith-based pregnancy counseling service, not being required to use your cake baking talent to create a special cake or your flower arranging expertise for a gay wedding.
+That includes not being required to pay dues to a union whose political view might be different from yours, not being required to advertise abortion availability at your faith-based pregnancy counseling service, not being required to use your cake baking talent to create a special cake or your flowing arranging expertise for a gay wedding.

-All of these have come down from a closely divided U.S. Supreme Court in the closing days of this year’s court calendar.
+All of these have come down from a closely divided U.S. Supreme Court in a matter of days.

-This past week, the court ruled that public employees could not to be forced to pay dues to unions with which they might not agree.
+Today the court ruled that public employees could not to be forced to pay dues to unions with which they might not agree.
+Justice Samuel Alito writes in the 5-4 opinion:

-Just the day before the court ruled, again 5-4, that a California law that required pro-life, religious-oriented unlicensed pregnancy centers to place extensive disclaimers in their ads and on billboards telling people about abortion services was an unconstitutional impingement on free speech.
+Just the day before the court ruled, again 5-4, that a California law that required pro-life, religious-oriented unlicensed pregnancy centers to place extensive disclaimers in large fonts and in as many as 13 languages in their ads and on billboards telling people about abortion services was an unconstitutional impingement on free speech.
+The ruling overturned a 9th U.S. Circuit Court of Appeals ruling.

 This has nothing to do with abortion rights and only to do with speech rights.